Last Updated on

 We tend to eat this meal about once a week as it is a healthy and delicious solution to days where we don’t feel like cooking, and it is so popular it is available in dozens of restaurants – as a sit in option, take away or delivery.
 We like to accompany our souvlaki with Greek yoghurt, tzatziki or tahini dip.

-A traditional Greek and Cypriot dish similar to lasagna – but 10 times better.
+A traditional Greek and Cypriot food similar to lasagna – but 10 times better.
 An oven dish of layers of Grilled slices of zucchini, eggplant and potato with a layer of mincemeat (pork, beef or lamb depending on the household) cooked in a tomato sauce like a bolognese sauce would.
 The process of layering vegetables and mince Is continued until the oven dish is ¾ full, then the top is topped with Bechamel sauce and finishes off in the oven.
 A lengthy process, moussaka is not a dish that can be quickly prepared, but the result is absolutely worth it.
 This is one of the Cypriot foods you will fall in love with!

 7. Makaronia tou fournou – (pastitsio)